ttaubert/octoblog/source/_posts/2014-10-25-deploying-tls-the-hard-way.markdown

 ### Key Exchange using RSA

-A simple key exchange would be to let the client generate a "master secret" and encrypt that with the server's public [RSA](https://en.wikipedia.org/wiki/RSA_%28cryptosystem%29) key given by the certificate.
+A simple key exchange would be to let the client generate a *master secret* and encrypt that with the server's public [RSA](https://en.wikipedia.org/wiki/RSA_%28cryptosystem%29) key given by the certificate.
 Both client and server would then use that master secret to derive symmetric encryption keys that will be used throughout this TLS session.
-An attacker could however simply record the handshake and session and steal the server's private key at any time in the future to recover the whole conversation.
+An attacker could however simply record the handshake and session for later, when breaking the key has become feasible or the machine is suspect to a vulnerability.
+They may then use the server's private key to recover the whole conversation.

 ### Key Exchange using (EC)DHE